dheyokah/Heyokah/README.md

 - 👋 Hi, I’m @dheyokah or Heyokah ShadowOfLight
 - 👀 I’m interested in recovering my expertise in hand on  architecture, Design, Implementation and testing of community empower systems.
 - 🌱 I’m currently learning in the following order Python, scripting, Obective-C, C#, remastering my electronics know how.
-I am also in the process of converting mu windows computers to free open Linux systems such as Susi, Red, Garuda, Kali, Tails and any other needed for grid / off grid development.
+I am also in the process of converting my windows computers to free open Linux systems such as Susi, Red, Garuda, Kali, Tails and any other needed for grid / off grid development.
 - 💞️ I’m looking to collaborate on anything that support community / climate empowerment for stages of the third and fourth econmic revolution of this world.
 Post destruction of the current economic infrastructure.
 - 📫 How to reach me, you can find me on ghassan.jarrar@gmail.com, I do not follow that email very much. really need me you can join as a member in my personal discord server at https://discord.gg/ANV5S4cFHx